No to 820/800 North Widening

 Up-front Costs

-$75 million dollars is an enormous amount of money.
-It’s more than Provo City’s annual General Fund Revenue ($67m), more than the cost of the new Provo City Hall ($65m), more than the new Provo Airport ($40m), and enough to fund the entire Provo Police department for nearly four years (at $18m per year).
-For a 2-mile stretch of roadway, we’re looking at $38 million dollars per mile.
+The estimated cost in 2020—$75 million dollars —was an enormous amount of money. $75m is more than Provo City’s annual General Fund Revenue ($67m), more than the cost of the new Provo City Hall ($65m), more than the first phase of the new Provo Airport ($40m), and enough to fund the entire Provo Police department for nearly four years (at $18m per year).
+For a 2-mile stretch of roadway, we’re looking at an estimated $38 million dollars per mile in 2020.
 The American Road and Transportation Builders Association says that building 6-lane interstates costs around $10 million per mile in urban areas. $38 million per mile is an outrageous expense.
 And this single road widening project costs more than all of the planned roadway projects in Phase I of the Master Plan combined.

 Why does this project cost so much money?
-Largely because of the buildings along 820 North Provo City will have to purchase and demolish.
+Largely because of the homes along 820/800 North Provo City will have to purchase and demolish.

 Higher Maintenance Costs,